 Year 3 provides opportunities to develop advanced knowledge and skills.
 You will complete a research and development project which may take either of two forms: the creation of an appropriate piece of software or hardware, or an appropriate research project.
 The emphasis at this level is on the development of independent study and learning.

 How will I study?

-You will select from a short work placement, graduate enterprise, team project or entrepreneurship module.
-Any of these options will enhance your developing skills and confidence to assist you in acquiring short and long term employment.
+During Year 2 you will complete an employability module which will enhance your developing skills and confidence to assist you in acquiring short and long term employment.

 How will I be assessed?

 You will be assessed through a combination of practical exercises, reports, essays and examinations.
 We want you to develop the ability to work effectively both independently and as part of a team, therefore assessment includes both of these forms, though the emphasis is strongly on individual work.